 An entrepreneur is a person who organizes, launches and runs a new business enterprise.
 An entrepreneur, as opposed to a businessman, is someone who generally operates already-existing firms.
 The vision, enthusiasm, and risk-taking spirit of entrepreneurs fuel the pursuit of their company visions.
 They locate market possibilities, create cutting-edge goods or services, and create new businesses around them.

 Entrepreneurship entails a variety of tasks.
 They work on opportunity exploring, business planning, finance acquisition, team building, marketing, and business expansion.
 Entrepreneurs frequently display qualities like imagination, flexibility, and perseverance.
 Also, a strong desire for autonomy.
 Through their creative projects and ideas, they significantly contribute to economic growth, employment creation, and technological improvement.
 Successful entrepreneurs are renowned for their capacity to upend industries, bring fresh ideas, and produce value in the market.
 A business started by entrepreneurs with a new concept for the first time is called a Start-up.
 So in the startup stage, they have low market competition or no competition because entrepreneurs create new markets.
-So entrepreneurs are not followers they are starters who run in a new market the first time.
+So entrepreneurs are not followers they are starters who run in a new market for the first time.

 Read – Benefits of Being an Entrepreneur

-Similarities between Businessmen and Entrepreneurs
+Major Similarities between Businessmen and Entrepreneurs

 There are several similarities between businessmen and entrepreneurs, despite their distinct roles and approaches.
 Some of the key similarities include: